 San Ré considers Jongsma’s approach “a real breath of fresh air” and an enduring example of “correcting or reshaping a small piece of history.”
 In that way, Jongsma underscores what San Ré considers a “responsibility to tell a story that ensures a more granular and factual version of that history.”

-Award-winning journalist Lisa Klug is the author of the bestselling pop culture titles Cool Jew, a National Jewish Book Award Finalist, and Hot Mamalah: The Ultimate Guides for Every Member of the Tribe.
+Award-winning journalist Lisa Klug is the author of the bestselling pop culture titles Cool Jew, a National Jewish Book Award Finalist, and Hot Mamalah: The Ultimate Guide for Every Woman of the Tribe.
 Her work has appeared in many outlets, including The Atlantic, Forbes, Forward, Huffington Post and The Los Angeles Times, as well as The New York Times, The Times of Israel, and Variety, where she is a stringer.
 Visit her Facebook page, or follow her on Twitter @lisaklug.